-- o The Scope of Work Form can and should be revised as needed following the preapplication review and before submitting the final application.
+• Plans and drawings: The construction drawings must include floor plans, elevations, sections and detailed drawings that together provide a complete representation of the work being done on the building or structure.
+The drawings need to include the work done to and around historic fabric and how that work meets the Secretary of Interior's Standards for the Treatment of Historic Properties.

+- Photographs: Without adequate photos documenting the historic and existing conditions, a project may lack enough essential information to meet minimal requirements for the review process.
+Applications lacking detailed photos, or including unclear or deficient photos of pre-rehabilitation conditions, may not be funded due to insufficient documentation to evaluate the project. - Photos should be numbered, dated, and labeled with the view (e.g., north wall, east windows) and brief description. - o Provide enough photos to show the entire historic property from several perspectives and its surroundings.
+Include photos of the parts of the building for which funds are being requested. - o Group the photos and captions into one file and label the file accordingly. - Photo key.
+A photo key is a floor plan and, if applicable, a site plan showing numbered photographs and indicator arrows to explain which areas the photos illustrate (see Appendix H). - Do not upload zip files. - One photo of each concept is sufficient.
+Make sure to include a contextual photo for any detailed photo provided so that reviewers can see where the detail occurs. - Photos must be taken in sufficient quantity and clarity to document both pre-rehabilitation (existing) conditions and subsequently, the finished project.
+Provide enough photos of all spaces, building elevations, and specific features for a visual depiction of the project's scope of work. - o Provide enough photos to show the entire historic property from several perspectives and its surroundings.
+Include photos of the parts of the building for which funds are being requested. - Scope of Work Form: An official Scope of Work Form (provided by the Grants Office) must be completed and included with both the pre-application and final application.
+Work not described in the Scope of Work Form will not be reviewed by grants staff or accepted as grant-eligible project work. - o The Scope of Work Form can and should be revised as needed following the pre-application review and before submitting the final application.
 Most development/construction projects include conditions on the approved Scope of Work (SOW) Form.
-Applicants will be required to review and agree to conditions on the approved SOW as part of the grant agreement execution. - o The Minnesota Historical Society's design reviewer will review the proposed treatments to ensure that they conform to the Secretary of the Interior's Standards for the Treatment of Historic Properties. - Photographs: Without adequate photos documenting the historic and existing conditions, a project may lack enough essential information to meet minimal requirements for the review process.
-Applications lacking detailed photos, or including unclear or deficient photos of pre-rehabilitation conditions, may not be funded due to insufficient documentation to evaluate the project. - o Photos should be numbered, dated, and labeled with the view (e.g., north wall, east windows) and brief description. - o Group the photos and captions into one file and label the file accordingly. - Photo key.
-A photo key is a floor plan and, if applicable, a site plan showing numbered photographs and indicator arrows to explain which areas the photos illustrate (see Appendix H). - Do not upload zip files. - One photo of each concept is sufficient.
-Make sure to include a contextual photo for any detail photo provided so that reviewers can see where the detail occurs. - Photos must be taken in sufficient quantity and clarity to document both prerehabilitation (existing) conditions and subsequently, the finished project.
-Provide enough photos of all spaces, building elevations, and specific features for a visual depiction of the project's scope of work. - Provide enough photos to show the entire historic property from several perspectives and its surroundings.
-Include photos of the parts of the building for which funds are being requested. - Plans and drawings that illustrate the current building and proposed construction work
+Applicants will be required to review and agree to conditions on the approved SOW as part of the grant agreement execution. - o The Minnesota Historical Society's design reviewer will review the proposed treatments to ensure that they conform to the Secretary of the Interior's Standards for the Treatment of Historic Properties. - Phasing plan (if applicable).
+If you plan to do a partial restoration, you will need to provide a phasing plan that explains in detail how many phases you are planning and the reasons for the phasing.
+Be sure that your phases are divided in logical order by project type, because breaking down one project into small segments may be interpreted as segmentation, which is ineligible for funding.